-- Global Board, which is responsible for the governance of PwClL, the oversight of the Network Leadership Team and the approval of network standards.
+- Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of network standards.
 The Board does not have an external role.
-Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the PwC network, agrees on the strategic direction of the PwC network and facilitates alignment for the execution of strategy. - Global Leadership Team is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
-Its members are responsible for leading teams drawn from network firms to coordinate activities across all areas of our business.
+The Board is comprised of 20 members.
+Two are appointed as external, independent directors, and the other 18 Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the PwC network, agrees on the strategic direction of the PwC network and facilitates alignment for the execution of strategy. - Global Leadership Team is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
+Its members are responsible for leading teams drawn from member firms to coordinate activities across all areas of our business.

-Total turnover achieved by statutory auditors and audit firms from EU/EEA Member States that are members of the PwC network resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately €2.4 billion.
-This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing as of 30 June 2021.
+Total turnover achieved by statutory auditors and audit firms from EU/EEA Member States that are members of the PwC network resulting, to the best extent calculable, from the statutory audit of annual and consolidated financial statements is approximately €2.5 billion.
+This represents the turnover from each entity's most recent financial year converted to Euros at the exchange rate prevailing as of 30 June 2022.
 A list of each statutory audit firm that is a member of the PwC network is provided at the end of this report.

-The PwC Network
+The PwC network